Japan

 Journey to the Land of the Rising Sun

-Pack your bags, because we're about to embark on a journey to one of the most exciting, colourful, and beloved countries in the world: Japan!
-We'll spend the first day travelling – if we're going to another planet, we're going to have to cover a great distance.
+Pack your bags because we are about to embark on a journey to one of the most exciting, colourful, and beloved countries in the world: Japan!
+Our first day will be spent travelling – if we're heading to another planet, we must cover a great distance.

 Day 2